slackapi/node-slack-sdk/docs/_packages/web_api.md

 $ npm install https-proxy-agent
 ```

-Now we'll import the `HttpsProxyAgent` class, and create an instance that can be used as the `agent` option of the
+Import the `HttpsProxyAgent` class, and create an instance that can be used as the `agent` option of the `WebClient`.
-`WebClient`.

 ```javascript
 const { WebClient } = require('@slack/web-api');